Coffee and Research

 • Beyond 0.05: Interpreting P-Values in a Clinical Trial A p-value is less a number than a shadow of design — watching where interpretation drifts.

-The laws derived from the frequentist theory are not mere abstractions; they can be verified through simulation experiments.
-Even if you are unfamiliar with R, simply run the script to reproduce the results.
+The ideas behind frequentist statistics are not just abstractions; they can be checked through simulation.
+Even if you are unfamiliar with R, you can run the script and reproduce the results.

 • Understanding Confidence Intervals via Hypothetical Replications in R Where does “95%” come from, and where does it go — lingering over confidence intervals.

-• Alpha, Beta, and Power: The Fundamental Probabilities Behind Sample Size Planning of sample size is also the planning of error of the study.
-Revisiting the foundations of frequentist design.
+• Alpha, Beta, and Power: The Fundamental Probabilities Behind Sample Size Sample size planning is also error planning.
+This episode revisits the foundations of frequentist design.

 5. Effects and Time — How effects evolve